SolverPrince/CAT-VS-DOG-CLASSIFICATION/README.md

 # CAT-VS-DOG-CLASSIFICATION

-This is a simple DN project in this we try to classify dog or cat from plenty of images.
+This is a simple DL project in this we try to classify dog or cat from plenty of images.